UAL-RE/LD-Cool-P/README.md

 [University of Arizona Libraries](https://new.library.arizona.edu/).
 The software has a number of backend features, such as:
- 1. Retrieving private datasets from the [Figshare API](https://docs.figshare.com) that are undergoing curatorial review and placing the datasets on a curatorial "staging" storage
+ 1. Retrieving private datasets from the [Figshare API](https://docs.figshare.com) that are undergoing curatorial review
  2. Identifying whether a README.txt file is present in the ReDATA deposit.
     If such a file does not exists, it will provide ReDATA curators a copy of the [README.txt template](https://osf.io/sj8xv/download).